linda-seiter/CMSC115_2258/unit8_project/README.md

 ## Task #2 - Implement the `setMiddleCells()` method

-The purpose of the setMiddleCells method is to assign a value to the middle cell(s) in a 2D array.
+The `setMiddleCells` method is designed to assign a value to the middle cell(s) of a 2D array.

-If both the number of rows and columns are odd, the method will set the cell at the exact center of the array.
+- When both the number of rows and columns are odd, there is a single central cell.
-If either the number of rows or columns is even, there is no single middle cell.
-Instead:
+- When either the number of rows or columns is even, there is no distinct middle cell.

+Here’s how the method works:
+- If both the number of rows and columns are odd, it sets the value for the single central cell.
-- If the number of rows is even, the method sets the two cells that are closest to the center vertically.
+- If the number of rows is even, it sets the two cells closest to the center along the vertical axis.
-- Similarly, if the number of columns is even, the method sets the two cells closest to the center horizontally.
+- If the number of columns is even, it sets the two cells closest to the center along the horizontal axis.

-Note the method will set 4 middle cells when the number of rows and columns are both even.
+Note that if both the number of rows and columns are even, the method will set 4 middle cells in total.

 ```java
 /**